VerseMetaVerse/TheNewSuperStack/README.md

   - https://github.com/rigtorp/awesome-modern-cpp
 - Rust
   - Rust compiles to efficient code without the complexity of C++
-  - It has hit the mainstream with usage in BOTH the Linux Kernel and the Windows Kernel!
+  - It has hit the mainstream with some initial usage in BOTH the Linux Kernel and the Windows Kernel!
   - https://www.rust-lang.org
   - https://github.com/rust-lang/rust
   - https://github.com/rust-unofficial/awesome-rust
 - Go
   - Go is Googles language for Kubernetes and has achieved almost universal adoption for Cloud Native.
+  - Downloads easily to both Linux and Wndows and runs at similar speeds to C# and Java.
   - https://go.dev
   - https://github.com/golang/go
   - https://github.com/avelino/awesome-go